Biden slams Trump over alleged comments mocking US war dead

 The reported comments, many of which were confirmed independently by The Associated Press, are shining a fresh light on Trump’s previous public disparagement of American troops and military families.
 That opens a new political vulnerability for the president less than two months from Election Day.

-Voice cracking, Biden told reporters on Friday that “you know in your gut” Trump’s comments, if true, are “deplorable.”
+Voice cracking, Biden told reporters that “you know in your gut” Trump’s comments, if true, are “deplorable.”

 “I’ve just never been as disappointed, in my whole career, with a leader that I’ve worked with, president or otherwise,” Biden added.
 “If the article is true — and it appears to be, based on other things he’s said — it is absolutely damning.
 It is a disgrace.”